tsurdilo/temporal-polyglot-snake/README.md

 * [Go](https://docs.temporal.io/docs/go/introduction)
 * [PHP](https://docs.temporal.io/docs/php/introduction)

-This demo demonstrates how Temporal can be used to orchestrate multiple services responsible for different parts of a snake game.
+This demo shows how Temporal can be used to orchestrate multiple polyglot services responsible for different parts of a snake game.

 ### Running the demo